How TheHyperBot Works

 Cross-Margin Explained

 TheHyperBot uses cross-margin mode on Hyperliquid.
 This means your entire account balance acts as collateral for your position — not just the margin allocated to each order.
+Isolated margin is not supported by the worker because it breaks the shared-collateral liquidation and pair-risk assumptions.

 Cross vs Isolated Margin